intoli/exodus/README.md

 Segmentation fault (core dumped)
 ```

-or, if you're really unlucky, this symptom of a missing linker.
+or, if you're really unlucky, this very confusing symptom of a missing linker.

 ```
 $ ./aria2c